What is breast cancer?

 - Breast abnormalities: Those who have had a history of breast abnormalities are more likely to develop the disease.

 - Obesity and alcohol: There is a fairly demonstrated between obesity and the chances of developing breast cancer.
-Recent studies seem to suggest that there is a connection between the type of fat ingested and the disease, although this theory is not accepted by all specialists.
+Recent studies seem to suggest that there is a connection between the type of fat ingested and the disease, although this theory is not documented by sufficient scientific evidence.
 Alcohol is a proven risk factor.

 - Contraceptives and estrogen?: Prolonged use of contraceptives is not related to the development of this disease, however prolonged use of estrogen in menopausal women appears to be a risk factor.